awesome-algorand/credential-manager-poc/README.md

 Install NuAuth Credential Manager on the Android 14 device and ensure that the Google Account is active on the device.
 Also ensure the same account is used in the Google Chrome instance on the Desktop.
 Once the accounts are active, head to https://webauthn.io and register the device.
-During registration process it will look for registration of a phone via WebAuthn and Google caBLE.
+During the registration process, it will look for registration of a phone via WebAuthn and Google caBLE.

 If no devices have been registered it will say "Use a phone or tablet", otherwise it will be a list of devices with the option to "Use a different phone or tablet".
 Ensure at least one Android 14 device is registered to the Google Account.